 High Wycombe Rugby Football Club, follows the guidance as laid out by the England Rugby Football Union and follows the procedures and practices laid out by their Safeguarding and Child Protection policies.

-If any one has any concerns or would like to know more please contact Martin.
+If any one has any concerns or would like to know more please contact the club safeguarding officer.